Sometimes you find yourself in the middle of nowhere, and sometimes in the middle of nowhere you find yourself.Author unknown

 The Miracle Foundation was established on Mother’s Day in 2000, when Caroline Boudreaux was traveling in India and found herself face-to-face with orphaned children for the first time.

-In her own words, this is the story of her experience and why she chose to dedicate her life to empowering orphaned children to reach their full potential.
+In her own words, this is Caroline’s story of her experience and why she chose to dedicate her life to empowering orphaned children to reach their full potential.

-The idea for The Miracle Foundation was born that day, Mother’s Day 2000.
-Upon returning to Austin in October of that year, I filed the paperwork and we became official!
+The idea for The Miracle Foundation was born that day.
+A few months later I filed the paperwork and my tiny, start-up nonprofit became official.
 Donors and sponsors stepped up immediately in order to help these vulnerable children.
 Miraculously, people of all ages, from all walks of life, and from all socio-economic backgrounds have joined us in this journey over the years.
 Hundreds have come to India to meet the children we support, and many more have become sponsors and are financially committed to our work.
 We’re appropriately named.

-- We NURTURE and EMPOWER orphaned children and their caregivers,
+- We nurture and empower orphan children and their caregivers,

-- TRANSFORM orphanages into homes where children thrive.
+- Turn orphanages into homes where children thrive.

 I thank you for reading about our work and our accomplishments.
 I hope you’ll be inspired to join this amazing movement.
 I know your support will change the children’s lives, but I think you’ll find it will change yours as well.”